-I had been eyeing the magnificent Japanese fabric from the shop called Asayake for a while.
+I had been eyeing the beautiful Japanese fabric from the shop called Asayake for a while.
 You know my love (my passion, my madness 😂) for Japanese fabric, and it’s more than hard not to give in when I have a huge stock to offer you...
-Anyway, it became clear that I was going to sew a piece with this fabric, and if I’m going to use Japanese fabric... why not fully embrace the traditional style with a kimono?
+Anyway, it became obvious that I was going to sew a piece with this fabric, and if I’m going to use Japanese fabric... why not fully embrace the traditional style with a kimono?

 First, a bit of clothing history and some clarifications